canove/whaticket-community/README.md

 ## How it works?

-On every new message received in an associated WhatsApp, a new Ticket is created with **pending** status.
-Then, this ticket can be reached in frontend, where you can assign ticket to your yourself by _aceppting_ it (changing the status to **open**), respond ticket and eventually _resolve_ it (changing status to **closed**).
+On every new message received in an associated WhatsApp, a new Ticket is created.
+Then, this ticket can be reached in a _queue_ on _Tickets_ page, where you can assign ticket to your yourself by _aceppting_ it, respond ticket messagee and eventually _resolve_ it.

 Subsequent messages from same contact will be related to first **open/pending** ticket found.

-If a contact sent a new message in less than 2 hours, and there is no ticket from this contact with **pending/open** status, the newest **closed** ticket will be reopen, instead of creating a new one.
+If a contact sent a new message in less than 2 hours interval, and there is no ticket from this contact with **pending/open** status, the newest **closed** ticket will be reopen, instead of creating a new one.

 ## Screenshots